PubNubDevelopers/unreal-engine-showcase/README.md

 - The channel architecture necessary to subscribe and receive messages as follows in the L_Exapnse level, aka the Elimination mode of the game powered by the Unreal SDK:
     - group: `group.<groupname>`
     - whisper: `whisper.<gameUUID>-<AdminPortalUUID>`.
 Since the debug console can't handle logic to understand if the whisper contains that message, you need to always format the channels in this order in the debug console.
 For the sake of this demo, the UUID is always set to be `pubnub-3920`.
 - Due to the architecture of the Unreal SDK and how the Debug Console sends messages, you need to format the message in JSON format in the Debug Console with the `text` and `publisher` fields.
-An example: {"text":"hi there!","publisher":"amy"}
+An example, for language translation `{"text":"Hallo Oliver, wie geht es?","publisher":"jack","sourceLanguage":"de","targetLanguage":"","runProfanity":"false","originalPublisher":"jack","originalChannel":"all"}` or for profane messages: `{"text":"Fuck off Oliver","publisher":"jack","sourceLanguage":"en","targetLanguage":"","runProfanity":"false","originalPublisher":"jack","originalChannel":"all"}`

 ## Links
 - PubNub Unreal Chat SDK: https://www.pubnub.com/docs/chat/unreal-chat-sdk/overview